-Contractor DTON recommendations shall be submitted as follows:
+Contractor DTON recommendations shall be submitted as:

 An S-57 .000 feature file attributed in accordance with Section 7.5 Feature Attribution.
-Filenames shall contain only letters, numbers, and underscores; no spaces nor special characters other than an underscore.
-In addition, the following NOAA attributes shall be populated as follows:

 - a.
-Special Feature Type (sftype)=DTON - b.
-Images (images) shall include associated images such as chartlets, multibeam and side scan sonar imagery of the danger (see Appendix D) - c.
-Observed Time (obstim) observed time in the format YYYYMMDDThhmmss
+Filenames shall contain only letters, numbers, and underscores; no spaces nor special characters other than an underscore. - b.
+The NOAA extended attributes shall be populated as follows: - Special Feature Type (sftype)=DTON - Images (images) shall include associated images such as chartlets and multibeam and side scan sonar imagery of the danger (see Appendix D) - Observed Time (obstim) observed time in the format YYYYMMDDThhmmss